-One of the phrases circulating in popular discourse as the world endures the hangover from Global Financial Crisis is that of "Too Big to Fail," a reference particularly to banks that couldn't be allowed to go bankrupt lest the worldwide network of finance dissolve.
+One of the phrases circulating in popular discourse as the world endures the hangover from the global financial crisis is "Too Big to Fail," a reference particularly to banks that couldn't be allowed to go bankrupt lest the worldwide network of finance dissolve.
 In response to this "Too Big to Fail" (TBTF) phenomenon, the United States government first bailed out and then increasingly regulated these banks in an attempt to prevent such concentration of economic power and risk-taking from threatening the global financial system ever again.
 But lost in all of the worry about what to do about TBTF banks is the growth of another concentration of power that is increasingly becoming too big for society to flourish: the federal government.

 One implication of this is that the problem with TBTF banks and other large institutions is at its root and in large part really a symptom of a deeper problem: a government whose size and scope have become so vast as to crowd out civil institutions of various kinds, leaving only those firms that are large enough to influence the political process and solidify their own concentration of power as survivors in a market environment increasingly unfriendly to new and smaller upstarts.